 Legal Drug Dealers

-Many doctors and psychiatrists are overprescribing dangerous medications.
+Many general practice doctors and psychiatrists are overprescribing dangerous medications.
 Experts say that legal prescription drugs are nearing the top for leading causes of death in the US.
 Many researchers say that we have an overprescription crisis and out of control mental health industry that’s doing more harm than good.
 In fact, prescription drugs now kill more people than illicit “street” drugs.

 There is a strong link between psychiatric medications, gun violence, and other suicides.
 The linkages are so strong that numerous research papers have been published and lawsuits have been won against those prescribing unnecessary dangerous medications, downplaying the dangerous and deadly side effects of mental health drugs, and the pharmaceutical companies that market them unethically, sometimes hiding the side effects, misleading patients, and even paying doctors to use their failed products.

 In 2012, the huge pharma company GlaxoSmithKline settled for $3 billion ($1 billion in criminal) for off-label promotion, failure to disclose safety data (downplaying side effects), paying physicians to push said products on unsuspecting patients, false and misleading advertisement, and false price reporting.
 This was one of the largest pharma industry lawsuits in US history.
 Numerous tearful parents reported teen suicides partially driven by the unlawful and unethical actions of pharma companies.
 Search the science journals and court cases, where you will find ample evidence of drugs playing a huge role in violent acts.